Craven County History

 During the Civil War, there was significant activity occurring in Craven County, and remains of some of the battlegrounds can still be found.

-For additional information on Craven County, refer to the public information pamplet available for students doing reasearch on Craven County.
+For additional information on Craven County, refer to the public information pamplet available for students doing research on Craven County.

 Search Craven Website